Changes in Making Tax Digital for VAT

 Signing up your clients for Making Tax Digital for VAT

 Signing up your clients is easy.
-To do so, you will need an Agent Services Account.
+You’ll need an agent services account.
 You may already have an account if you’ve previously signed up for the Trust Registration Service or signed clients up for Making Tax Digital for VAT.
 If so, you won’t need to create a new one.

 MTD resources for accountants and bookkeepers